jaropis/shinydashboardplus0.7.5/README.md

 ## Code of Conduct

   Please note that the shinydashboardPlus project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
-By contributing to this project, you agree to abide by its terms.# shinydashboardplus0.7.5
+By contributing to this project, you agree to abide by its terms.